About the study

 The ACMS is funded by the National Health and Medical Research Council.
 The Queensland University of Technology is the host institute for this research project and Professor Ben Mathews is the Lead Investigator on the project.
 The governance framework comprises three groups.

 An Operational Group

-The operational group is comprised of the nine chief investigators, the Project Manager, and the Director of Research at the Social Research Centre, our partner research laboratory and any other professional project staff.
+The operational group was comprised of the nine chief investigators, the Project Manager, and the Director of Research at the Social Research Centre, our partner research laboratory and any other professional project staff.
 The operational group is responsible for day to day carriage of the project including all aspects of research design, methodology and implementation.
 Professor Ben Mathews and the Project Manager oversee the Operational Group.

 A National Advisory Board

 The Advisory Board comprised approximately 60 members with expertise and seniority to represent the following areas:

 - State and Territory government departments (Communities/Child Safety; Health; Education);